This is a funny page for me to be writing. I never thought I’d sell anything to anyone! I was a reporter, y’know.

 If you’d like a taste of what he can teach you, check out Jon’s free webinar and road map to growing your blog income.

-My experience: OK, this is embarrassing.
+OK, this is embarrassing.
 But until around 2011, I had no real bookkeeping system for my freelance writing business.
 I wrote my assignments down in a Word document, and I threw them into another part of the document when they got paid.
 I know!

 When you’re a freelance writer, you need a website — a writer website, or a home for your blog.
 Or both.
 Otherwise, it’s like you’re invisible.